Suisun Marsh Natural History Association

 Another high-risk time for birds is when they become large enough to first leave the nest.
 Many cannot yet fly and perch on branches in the nest tree or bush, where the parents continue to feed them.
 We call these birds "branchers", and the potential for them ending up on the ground is obvious.

 If the birds are uninjured, the best course is to try to replace them.
 The parents will continue to care for them - they are the real experts.
 Look for the nest, or if it has fallen, see if it can be put back.
+If the nest is destroyed, you can replace it with a small box or basket with a few tissues inside, fastened to a branch in the shade.
 This will cause much less distress to both the parent birds and the babies than it would to remove them.

-With the "branchers", it may not be possible to find a nest, so they can be placed in a bush or tree about 5-6' from the ground to remove them from the vicinity of dogs and cats.
+With the "branchers", it may not be possible to find a nest, so they can be placed in a bush or tree in the shade about 5-6' from the ground to remove them from the vicinity of dogs and cats.
 "Branchers" are older fledglings, fairly well feathered and around 3/4 the size of adults.
+They may have to be replaced a few times, but this stage passes quickly.

 FAWNS